Neave strode down the hallway, and he felt great.

 And that wasn’t the only thing.
 There was this creepy undertone to his behavior.
 Something bizarre was happening.

 It should be fine, right?
 He should remain where he is, no matter what… Rashia cursed herself for not telling one of the elders to remain behind.
-The sense of unease became too much and she couldn’t stop herself from returning to the sealed room.
+The sense of unease became too much, and she couldn’t stop herself from returning to the sealed room.

-And what she found shook her to her very core.
+What she found shook her to her very core.
 Neave was gone.
 Not just that, but a book lay half burned on the ground next to where Neave should have been.